 holiday waste reduction guide

-Holidays are a busy time of year, but they do not have to be a wasteful time.
-With a planning and mindfulness you'll have a wonderful holiday season that you can also feel good about.
+Holidays are a busy time of year, but that doesn’t mean they have to be a wasteful time.
+With a little planning and mindfulness you'll have a wonderful holiday season that you can also feel good about.

-Here are a few tips to help reduce waste during the holiday:
+Here are a few tips to help reduce waste and recycle right during the holiday!

 Remember: you don’t have to use wrapping paper.
 Try something different this year!
 Consider these: